37-ecat Product Catalog

 Q&A

-• Are PFAS moderately to slightly hazardous substances?
+• Are PFAS considered hazardous substances?
 66-plus 67-minus

 • What is PFAS and what is the regulation proposal about?
 66-plus 67-minus

-In its 2020 chemicals strategy for sustainability, the European Union (EU) formulated a zero-pollutant target that aims to better protect citizens and the environment from harmful chemicals.
+In its 2020 chemicals strategy for sustainability, the European Union (EU) formulated a zero-pollutant target that aims to better protect citizens and the environment from certain chemicals.

 In mid-February 2023, the European Chemicals Agency ECHA published a proposal prepared by five EU member states to regulate the substance class of per- and polyfluoroalkyl substances (PFAS), which is intended to largely restrict the placing on the market, manufacture, use and import of PFAS.

-• Which polymer materials used by Freudenberg Sealing Technologies and affected by the PFAS regulation fall under PFAS?
+• Which polymer materials used by Freudenberg Sealing Technologies are considered PFAS in the regulation proposal?
 66-plus 67-minus

 • Are there PFAS-free alternatives to the affected materials used by Freudenberg Sealing Technologies?
 66-plus 67-minus

-The materials in question, such as PTFE and FKM, are high-performance materials: they have a long lifetime and a high temperature resistance; they are resistant to aggressive media and resistant to wear.
+The materials in question, such as PTFE and FKM, are high-performance materials: they have a long lifetime and a high temperature resistance; they are resistant to reactive media and resistant to wear.
+Freudenberg Sealing Technologies is currently evaluating whether there are alternatives to these materials in our products.
+However, Freudenberg Sealing Technologies expects that there will be very few cases, if at all, where a 1:1 substitute is currently available and which meets performance, service life, and other requirements for use in our products.

 • Which Freudenberg Sealing Technologies parts contain PFAS?
 Is there an affected parts list?
 66-plus 67-minus